-LAST REVISED: August 1, 2014
+LAST REVISED: June 15, 2016

 This NOTICE describes how your medical information may be used and disclosed and how you can get access to that information.
-It applies to the health information that is protected by HIPAA and used to make decisions about your care that is generated or maintained by the University of Oklahoma (OU).
+It applies to the health information that is protected by HIPAA, used to make decisions about your care, and generated or maintained by the University of Oklahoma (OU).

 Please review it carefully.